Professor David Hassan

 In recent years UEFA has appointed Prof Hassan as an expert witness to several high-profile investigations, including those surrounding events at a UEFA Champions League game between Ajax and Glasgow Celtic FC that resulted in serious fan disorder.

 Professor Hassan has delivered over 30 keynotes/ invited lectures at various events around the world.
-A specialist reviewer for the Hong Kong Council for Accreditation of Academic and Vocational qualifications, Prof Hassan holds Professorial appointments at the three leading global institutions in his field – Loughborough University, UK, University of Technology, Sydney and Griffith University, Gold Coast, Australia.
+A specialist reviewer for the Hong Kong Council for Accreditation of Academic and Vocational qualifications, Prof Hassan has held Professorial appointments at the leading global institutions in his field – Loughborough University, UK, University of Technology, Sydney and Griffith University, Gold Coast, Australia and The University of Newcastle Business School, New South Wales.

-A regular commentator for the international media, Prof Hassan was an expert contributor to the PPI Gold Award winning documentary broadcast by the BBC entitled ‘Does the Cap Fit?’.
+A regular commentator for the international media, Prof Hassan was an expert contributor to the PPI Gold Award-winning documentary broadcast by the BBC entitled ‘Does the Cap Fit?’ and, more recently, its award-winning series ‘The Long and Short of It’ in February 2024.